- •

 Can I travel by ferry from Athens (All Ports) to Hydra?

-Yes, ferries connect Athens (All Ports) and Hydra, with Blue Star Ferries, Magic Sea Ferries, Alpha Lines companies operating the route.
-The ferry trip lasts 1h 31min on average.
-Ferries depart from the Piraeus ports and are available weekly.
+Yes, ferries connect Athens (All Ports) and Hydra, with Hellenic Seaways, Alpha Lines, Magic Sea Ferries companies operating the route.
+The ferry trip lasts 1h 39min on average.
+Ferries depart from the Piraeus ports and are available daily.

 How long does the ferry take from Athens (All Ports) to Hydra?